MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-plan.md

 - *Landing Zones:* A landing zone is a preconfigured, enhanced-security, scalable environment in the cloud that serves as a foundation for your workloads.
 It includes network topology, identity management, security, and governance components.

 - *Benefits:* Landing zones can help you standardize cloud environments.
-This approach helps ensures consistency and compliance with security policies.
+This approach helps ensure consistency and compliance with security policies.
 Also, they facilitate easier management and scalability.

 ## Security posture modernization